-This Elective course introduces the student to the field of advanced architectural rendering and graphic design as it pertains to the profession of Architecture and Interior Design.
+The core material of this course is concerned with the influences of building codes, industry standards design as it pertains to the profession of Architecture and Interior Design.
 The focus is on providing the student with the skills to help them with preparing Design presentations, reports, proposals, brochures, and designing signage in the built environment.
-The course will focus on integrating graphic design with Architecture and Interior Design.
-The course will progress from the general knowledge of advanced architectural rendering and of Graphic Design to the specific concepts and the strategies to achieve them.
+The course will focus on integrating graphic design with

+DESI 348 Graphic Design for Architects and Interior Designers architectural rendering and of Graphic Design to the specific concepts and the strategies to achieve them.
 It will include designing for 2D media and 2D and 3D signage.
 The course will be delivered through lectures, presentations, workshops and visits to various companies working locally in the profession.
-Prerequisite: DESI-221